scikit-learn-contrib/hiclass/benchmarks/consumer_complaints/README.md

 The main requirement to run this pipeline is Anaconda 3.
 Please, install the latest version of [Anaconda 3](https://www.anaconda.com/products/distribution) on your machine beforehand.

-With Anaconda installed, we can create a new environment with snakemake by running the following commands:
+With Anaconda installed, you can create a new environment with snakemake by running the following commands:

 ```
 git clone https://github.com/mirand863/hiclass.git